eigenfoo-forks/pymc3/docs/source/developer_guide.rst

 .. math::
     (``X:=f(x) = 1/sqrt(2*pi) * exp(-.5*x**2)``)

-Within a model context, RVs are essentially Theano tensors (more on that below).
-This is different than TFP and pyro, where you need to be more explicit about the conversion.
+Within a model context, random variables are essentially Theano tensors (more on that below).
+This is different than TensorFlow Probability and Pyro, where you need to be more explicit about the conversion.
 For example:

 **PyMC3**